 - Warm filling: It’s important to spread on the meringue topping while the filling is still warm.
 It will seal the two layers together which will help to prevent separation and a floating meringue cloud that slides around on top of your pie.

 - Humidity: Humid weather is the enemy of meringue!
-Unfortunately, there’s not much you can do about the level of humidity in the air, so I would recommend making a different dessert on a humid day.
+I would recommend making a different dessert on a humid day.
 This cool lemon icebox pie will cool you off in no time!

-2. Run your knife (preferably a sharp, non-serrated one), under warm water and dry it with a kitchen towel.
+- Use a hot knife to slice the pie.
+Run your knife (preferably a sharp, non-serrated one), under warm water and dry it with a kitchen towel.
+It is always best if your pie chilled completely before slicing!

 Recipe FAQs